mostazaniikkkk/Ezfile/README.md

-# EZ-Watcher 🕵️‍♂️📁
+# EZ-file 🕵️‍♂️📁

 **Tired of checking folders manually like it's 2005?**
 Did your monthly report vanish again and your boss already scheduled a “quick sync”?
-Don’t worry. *EZ-Watcher* is here to keep you from rage-quitting your job.
+Don’t worry. *EZ-file* is here to keep you from rage-quitting your job.

 > ⚠️ **NOTICE**: Currently, the project is in Alpha phase and is considered super unstable.